-Every year the Department of Immigration and Citizenship (DIAC) reviews and revises the visa application process.
+Every year the The Department of Home Affairs reviews and revises the visa application process.
 They look at the jobs on the skills list, how the points are allocated and the whole process of making the visa application.

 Then they tweak it all and come up with some new rules and procedures and announce them, usually, on July 1.